nhado401/nhado401.github.io/Project.md

 ## Plant Pathology - Machine Learning on Microcontroller STM32 H743ZI2 (In Progress)

-Create a deep learning model to classify diseases in apple trees and embed the weight of the pre-trained model into Microcontroller STM32 H7 board.
+Create a deep learning model to classify diseases in apple trees and embed the weights of the pre-trained model into Microcontroller STM32 H7 board.

 ## Spam Email Classification (2021)